By: J. T. Ellison

 Trust me; you will not be able to breathe easy until you reach the END, then you may have a smirk smile on your face!

 I hope you enjoy it as much as I did!
-Fans of Michele Campbell's "The Quiet One, Simone St. James' "The Broken Girls", and Charlie Donlea's upcoming "The Suicide House" will devour Ellison's Good Girls Lie!
+Fans of Michele Campbell's "She Was the Quiet One, Simone St. James' "The Broken Girls", and Charlie Donlea's upcoming "The Suicide House" will devour Ellison's Good Girls Lie!

 Q&A with the Author